Local Learning Rules for Out-of-Equilibrium Physical Generative Models: Number of long-range couplings

 \section{Number of long-range couplings}

-We investigate the effect of long-range couplings on the quality of generated images (Fig.~\ref{fig_coupling_influence}).
-To this end, we progressively reduce the number of long-range couplings from $6$ (Fig.~\ref{fig_coupling_influence}a) to $1$ (Fig.~\ref{fig_coupling_influence}f).
+We investigate the effect of long-range couplings on the quality of generated samples (Fig.~\ref{fig_coupling_influence}).
+For efficiency reasons we downsampled MNIST to $12\times 12$ pixels.
+We progressively reduce the number of long-range couplings from $6$ (Fig.~\ref{fig_coupling_influence}a) to $1$ (Fig.~\ref{fig_coupling_influence}f).
 While the expressive power of the system initially declines slowly, it deteriorates significantly when fewer than $3$ long-range couplings remain.

 \FloatBarrier